MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-site-list-manager.md

  You can edit attributes of existing site entries in the Enterprise Site List Manager.
 You can also add, remove, or delete associated comments.

-1. In the Enterprise Site List Manager, click the ellipsis (…) and choose **Edit site** for the URL you want to edit.
+1. In the Enterprise Site List Manager, select the ellipsis (**…**) and choose **Edit site** for the URL you want to edit.
 2. You can edit any attribute of the site entry except the URL.
-Click **Save** after you finish editing.
+Select **Save** after you finish editing.

    > [!NOTE]
    > If you want to delete a site entry, choose **Delete site** in step 1.

-3. Click **Export to XML**, and save the updated file.
+3. Select **Export to XML**, and save the updated file.

 You can save the file locally or to a network share.
 However, you must make sure you deploy it to the location specified in your registry key.
 For more information, see [Turn on Internet Explorer mode and use a site list](./edge-ie-mode-policies.md).

+### Edit shared cookies in your site list

+You can edit attributes of existing shared cookie entries in the Enterprise Site List Manager.
+You can also add, remove, or delete associated comments.
+Use the following steps to edit shared cookies.

+1. In the Enterprise Site List Manager, click the ellipsis (**…**) and choose **Edit cookie** for the domain you want to edit.
+2. You can edit any attribute of the site entry except the Domain.
+Select **Save** after you finish editing.

+> [!NOTE]
+> If you want to delete a shared cookie entry, choose **Delete shared cookie** in step 1.

 ### Preview your site list in XML format

-You can preview the sites in the editor in XML format before you export and save to your site list location.
-Click **XML preview** to open the file in a new tab.
+You can preview the sites and shared cookies in the editor in XML format before you export and save to your site list location.
+Select **XML preview** to open the file in a new tab.

 ### Search in the Enterprise Site List Manager

-You can search to see if a specific site already appears in your site list so you don’t try to add it again.
+You can search to see if a specific site or shared cookie already appears in your site list so you don’t try to add it again.

-To search, type part of the URL into the **Filter sites by URL** search box on the top right-hand corner of the editor.
+To search, type part of the URL or domain into the search box in the top right-hand corner of the editor.

 ## See also